Bridge Kit

 This section describes how you can implement recovery patterns.

-If a transfer fails, you can retry it using the retry method.
-This method takes the failed BridgeResult and the to and from adapters.
+If a transfer fails, you can retry it with the retry method.
+Pass the failed BridgeResult and the to and from adapters.

 This example shows how the retry method works: